DanielCairns/equine_numbers_value_canada_rmd/doc/hist_horse_pop.md

 Table 1.
 Range of number of horses for each province at any time point between 1940 and 1972

-Below we zoom in and look at the province of Alberta:
+Below we zoom in and look at the province of Ontario:

 ![Figure 2.
-Historical number of horses in Alberta](hist_horse_pop_files/figure-gfm/plot%20province-1.png)
+Historical number of horses in selected province](hist_horse_pop_files/figure-gfm/plot%20province-1.png)